Filippo Berio converts olive groves into outdoor lab to combat widespread tree disease

 Olive farming has been plagued with issues in recent months, even beyond pests.
 Drought in Italy has severely affected production, and is likely to lead to a marked price increase for consumers.
 Additionally, wildfires in Spain have further impacted supply.

-Learn more about the latest technology pulling the focus of the agriculture industry in this Food Matters Live Podcast:
+Learn more about the latest technology pulling the focus of the agriculture industry in this Food Matters Live Podcast episode: